NORVIControllers/NORVI-X/NORVI X-Q8/README.md

 1. Connect the **NORVI X CPU** and **Q8 expansion module** correctly
 2. Connect transistor output signals to **TR1 – TR8**
-3. Ensure the signals are within the supported **input/output range**
+3. Ensure the I2C is correctly mapped

 ---